p0n3/pan/README.md

 ### Viewing Ages

-- The main dashboard shows all people sorted by upcoming birthdays
+- The main view shows all people with your preferred sorting
 - Each card displays:
   - Person's name and group
   - Current age in the most appropriate format
   - Days until their next birthday
   - Birth date
+  - Delete button for easy management

 ## 🎨 Customization